MaybeSamigroup/SVS-Fishbone/README.md

 Plugin API to generate UnityUI component in runtime and syntax suggers, for SamabakeScramble and DigitalCraft.

+## Extractor

+Extension data extractor from Drag & Dropped Chracacter and Coordinate cards.

+Extension data will extracted as same name zip file in same folder of source file.

 ## Prerequisites (SVS)

 - [HF Patch for Summer Vacation Scramble](https://github.com/ManlyMarco/SVS-HF_Patch)